Assurance of Salvation

 As I've stared into that abyss, God has lovingly spoken to my doubt from within His word.

-God is not just some angry judge.
+In those moments, God assures me that He is not just some angry judge.

 The Lord is not slow about His promise, as some count slowness, but is patient toward you, not wishing for any to perish but for all to come to repentance. —2 Peter 3:9